mysociety/commonlib/README.txt

-This is the new mySociety commonlib repository
+This is the mySociety commonlib repository.
+It contains libraries which are shared (or potentially shared) between multiple mySociety sites.